 The 2009 and 2010 seasons saw Long earn USA South Coach of the Year honors for the second and third times of his career after leading NCWC to back-to-back USA South Regular Season crowns, bringing the program's all-time total to 17.
 Wesleyan also secured its 6th Conference Tournament Title in 2009, as well as the program's 21st appearance in the NCAA Tournament.
 Overall, Long captured ten USA South (formerly Dixie) Regular Season and/or Tournament Championships, while leading Wesleyan to a 16-9 overall record in NCAA Tournament play.
 He also guided six players to All-American honors, while several went on to play at the professional level.

 For his efforts, Long is a 2016 NCWC Athletics Hall of Fame inductee and a 2017 Hall of Fame selection at his alma mater, the University of Mount Olive.
 His #10 legacy will now live on alongside six other Bishop legends whose contributions to the N.C.
 Wesleyan baseball program will never be forgotten.

-A formal unveiling of Long's number at Bauer Field will take place during our 2018 Homecoming festivities on October 27th.
+A formal unveiling of Long's number at Bauer Field will take place at a later date.